top of page

 "What's bourbon?
 Bourbon is magic."
 (David, Tour guide Buffalo Trace)

-David found us all some cover from the sun amongst the historic buildings and explained what bourbon is and the difference between that and whiskey and the regulations around it.
-He pointed out the new stillhouse, which was hidden behind construction equipment and due to come on line 60 days after our visit.
-After a smattering of fun and educational historical facts, including prohibition, medicinal whiskey, rectifying and brand names, David told us the history of the distillery and what each building did, from the milling, to the pressure cooking, and ended on the ageing.
-We could ask questions on absolutely anything, and the group did.
+David found us some shade among the historic buildings and launched into the basics of bourbon, what makes it different from other whiskeys and the regulations that govern it.
+He pointed out the new stillhouse, tucked behind construction equipment, which was due to go online just 60 days after our visit.
+Between bursts of fun and fascinating history, including Prohibition, medicinal whiskey, rectifying, and brand names, he walked us through the distillery, explaining what each building did, from milling to pressure cooking, and finally ageing.
+And the best part?
+We could ask questions about absolutely anything, which, of course, our group did.

 a 4 storey whiskey warehouse, with a stone first floor and red brick upper floors, and 10 rows of windows, and the historic white water tower behind it